 Fine fishing opportunities abound in both rivers, with the Blackfoot also popular with white-water rafters.
 Headwaters are near Lincoln and Ovando.
-View more details about the Blackfoot River
+View more details about the Blackfoot River.

 Missouri River - The best fishing is from Toston Dam to Townsend, downstream from Canyon Ferry Lake and on to Hauser and Holter Dams.

-Other Helena Region Communities
+Other Helena Area Communities

 Augusta sits on the northern edge of Southwest Montana and is a gateway to the immense Bob Marshall Wilderness and adjoining Scapegoat Wilderness.
 Known as a friendly town in a scenic location, there are restaurants, motels and a full array of visitor services.
 406-562-3247.
 View Augusta information and listings

 This town, named for the massive rocks scattered around the valley, was established in the 1860s as a stage station and later became a major trading center.
 Home to Boulder Hot Springs, Elkhorn Ghost Town and radon health mines (including Free Enterprise, Sunshine, Earth Angel and Merry Widow), used to relax and treat arthritis, lupus, asthma and other ailments.
 While health mines do not guarantee any cures, some visitors claim that their health has improved from breathing the gas within the mines.
 Don’t miss the architecture of the old courthouse, dedicated in 1889.
 406-225-3381.
 View Boulder information and listings

 Jefferson City was named after President Thomas Jefferson by Lewis and Clark.
 The town began as a stage stop for passengers and freight between Fort Benton and Virginia City.
 In the early years, this area yielded millions of dollars in gold and silver.
 406-933-8789.
 View Jefferson City information and listings